BCLibraries/burns-exhibits/content/GMH-jesuit-victorian-poet/family.md

 type: "exhibit"
 ---
-MS1991-23, of which only a small sample from the collection is on display, is comprised of materials relating to members of the extended Hopkins family, especially Manley Hopkins, his wife Kate, and their children.
+The Hopkins Family papers, MS1991-23, of which only a small sample from the collection is on display, is comprised of materials relating to members of the extended Hopkins family, especially Manley Hopkins, his wife Kate, and their children.
 A number of items concern Manley Hopkins involvement with religious and political affairs in Hawaii.
 There are also clippings, photos, and correspondence of Gerard Manley Hopkins.
 Materials by and about other family members include correspondence, manuscripts, poems, legal documents, drawings, music and photographs.
 The papers also include items related to other families connected to the Hopkins family.

 {{% figure src="../Manley Hopkins item 11.jpg"
            headline="Manley Hopkins (1818-1897)"
-           description="Box 2, Folder 26, MS1991-023, Hopkins Family Papers"
+           description="A devout member of the High Anglican Church, Manley Hopkins was appointed consul-general for Hawaii to Great Britain in 1856.
+Box 2, Folder 26, MS1991-023, Hopkins Family Papers" side="right" %}}
-           side="right" %}}

 The eldest of nine children, Gerard Manley Hopkins was born into a talented upper middle-class Victorian family who moved early to Hampstead, home to celebrated writers, such as Keats, Shelley, Byron, Coleridge, Hunt, and Lawrence, and to such notable artists as John Constable, whose cloudscapes and landscapes of the Heath memorialize this pastoral, idyllic, romantic spot on the outskirts of London but far from the madding crowd.
 His father, Manley, was a successful, self-made, business insurance adjuster, entrepreneur, a trustee of the Wells Charity and Board of Management in Hampstead, and a more than amateur poet and author.
 Among his numerous publications are several collections of poems, one of which, the 1839 illustrated “Heart’s-ease,” is featured in the collection, and books such as *The Cardinal Numbers, A Handbook of Average, Hawaii, The Port of Refuge,* and *Masters: Pietas Metrica; Or, Nature Suggestive of God and Godliness,* written pseudonymously with his brother Thomas Marsland (Brothers Theophilus and Theophylact). *Hawaii* was published in 1862, with a preface by the bishop of Oxford, Samuel Wilberforce (“Soapy Sam”), whose review described it as “a credible compendium of all that has been written of late years upon the subject.”
 Clearly, Manley Hopkins’s literary influence on Gerard was profound.
 His poem, “The Old Trees,” protesting the cutting down of limes on the Heath, inspired Gerard’s Oxford poem, “Binsey Poplars.”